horsemanjackyliu/freightordernodejsexercise/Exercise 3 Initial Setup SAP Document Management Service/readme.md

 - Description: `SDM Administrator`
   ![alt text](image-10.png)

-Add the role `SDM_Admin` and your user account to the role collection `sdm_administrator` in the BTP Sub Account.
+Add the role `SDM_Admin` and your user account to the role collection `sdm_administrator` in the BTP Sub Account.◊

 <!--